 But, here is the thing.
 When I was developing a game, I always started with the mechanics and gameplay.
 For example, when I wanted to create a Break-Out clone, I actually started out with recreating the Gameboy game Alleyway.
-Now, I felt myself too limited in level design, so I started to look further.
+Now, I felt too limited in level design, so I started to look further.
 Then, I found an asset pack with different blocks, a ball and various other sprites with a sea theme.
 So, I totally reskinned the game and I made up a story about a submarine stuck in a big magical coral reef trying to find its way out.

 Another example is when I wanted to remake those simple flash and phone games that you need to tap a ball or an object to keep it from the ground.
 When I started to make that game, I got some small ideas for other mini-games with the sprites in that asset pack and I started to create a sort of WarioWare inspired game.

 Now, you might have noticed that I always talk about an asset pack.
 This is a pack where various sprites, sound effects, music, backgrounds… are provided to game developers.
-In almost all of my games I created, I used asset packs.
+In almost all of the games I created, I used asset packs.
 I can barely draw a decent stick figure let alone design various level elements.
 Also, when I created those games; I was 12 years old.
-So, I didn’t know how copyright and licensing worked.
+So, I didn’t know how copyright and licensing work.
 That’s another reason why I’m not going to republish the games.

-Anyways, let’s end this story time about my history here and let’s get back to answer LaterLevel’s question.
+Anyways, let’s end this storytime about my history here and let’s get back to answer LaterLevel’s question.
 The reason why I’m talking about my hobbyist game development past is the fact I mentioned earlier.
-I mainly focused on interesting and unique gameplay.
+I mainly focused on an interesting and unique gameplay.
 The setting and themes would come later.
 While that is not the best approach, but it was the approach my young teenage mind took.
 And because LaterLevels didn’t want too many story details, the challenge got even harder.

 I also messed around in RPG Maker.
 And I always had one or two chapters of the story written before I started to create the world and setting the characters lived in.
 I had a general idea of the world but when I write, I love to let the readers create the world for themselves instead of possibly boring them with the millionth description of how a fantasy castle town looked like.
-In addition to that, the fact that I don’t describe a scene gives me liberty to use the setting to my advantage.
+In addition to that, the fact that I don’t describe a scene gives me the liberty to use the setting to my advantage.
 That way I can bend the world to the story and my needs.
 But it makes continuity much more challenging.

 So, the ultimate video game.
 What could be a setting and/or a theme of the game?
-Well, I have a few suggestions without giving too much plot details.
+Well, I have a few suggestions without giving too many plot details.
 Let’s take a look at that.

 Themes and settings

-First of all, when you are talking about the best game, I think that the theme should be one of variety.
+First of all, when you are talking about the best game, I think that the theme should be one of the variety.
 A power fantasy in another world would be extremely easy and generic.
-Most RPG’s use a silent character you can name yourself or has the most generic dialogue that can be used for each RPG main character.
+Most RPGs use a silent character you can name yourself or has the most generic dialogue that can be used for each RPG main character.
 To be honest, this is a generalization.
 There are exceptions of course.

-A perfect video game needs to grab you and pull you into the story, world and setting.
-When I was brainstorming for ideas I noticed that most of my favorite story driven games take place in one location.
+A perfect video game needs to grab you and pull you into the story, world, and setting.
+When I was brainstorming for ideas I noticed that most of my favorite story-driven games take place in one location.
 For example, in Corpse Party, you explore one haunted school and the associated buildings.
 In Another Code: R, you explore the vacation resort where your father works.
-And as a final example, in the first two Bioshock games you explore Rapture.
+And as a final example, in the first two Bioshock games, you explore Rapture.